Caodaism: Fundamental rules and values

-Worship rituals
+Worship rituals and festivals

-Believers worship God the Father, Holy Mother, and the Divine Beings with all their heart.
-They also venerate the Great Religious Prophets of history and honour the ancestors.

-There are four daily ceremonies, that is, at 06:00, Midday, 18:00, and midnight, either at the temple or in front of the home altar.
 Monthly rituals take place at midnight on the 1st and 15th days of the lunar month.
 There is also a special anniversary ceremony once a year for God the Father, the Holy Mother, the five founders of the world's major religions, and the founders of the Cao Dai religion.

 The rituals differ between places, depending on who they pray to.